Sonos Ace vs Bose QuietComfort Ultra Headphones: which noise-cancellers should you buy?

 (Image credit: Sonos)

-You toggle between the Ace's ANC and Aware (transparency) mode by pressing the button on the right earcup.
+You simply toggle between the Ace's noise-cancelling and Aware (transparency) modes by pressing the button on the right earcup.
 There are no other levels of ANC.
-While it does dampen down general background noise, you do find some frequencies getting through.
+And while the noise-cancelling effect certainly does dampen down general background noise, we did find that some frequencies get through.
+Good but not great, then.

-It's probably the best ANC performance available, reducing train rumbles and other loud sounds to a mere murmur.
+It's probably the best ANC performance available on the headphones market, reducing train rumbles and other loud sounds to a mere murmur.
 And with all these customisation options at hand, it's up to you how much noise you want to block out.

 ** Winner: Bose QuietComfort Ultra Headphones **